convisoappsec/conviso-docs/docs/cli/installation.md

 If you have any questions or need help using Conviso CLI, please don't hesitate to contact our [support team](mailto:support@convisoappsec.com).

 ## Resources
-By exploring our content you'll find resources to help you understand vulnerability management:
+By exploring our content you'll find resources to help you understand the benefits of the Conviso CLI:

 [What is SARIF and how it could revolutionize software security:](https://bit.ly/3nqqcbK) The article explains how SARIF can improve transparency and collaboration in the security software industry and highlights how the Conviso Platform already supports the SARIF format with Conviso CLI.